 - Local Churches

-The social worker refers guests to local agencies for intakes.
-Sometimes this involves transporting the guest to the appointment, following up with a representative from the other agency and helping the guest to navigate through the inevitable paperwork that some entitlement programs require.
+The social worker refers neighbors to local agencies for intakes.
+Sometimes this involves transporting the neighbor to the appointment, following up with a representative from the other agency, and helping the neighbor to navigate through the inevitable paperwork that some entitlement programs require.
 That quickly starts the plan into motion.
-Together with other local agencies, we assist guests with housing, employment, photo identification, money management, and other needs based on their individual plans.
-It is our goal to empower, motivate and assist our guests in the direction of fulfilling their goals to be self sufficient.
+Together with other local agencies, we assist neighbors with housing, employment, photo identification, money management, and other needs based on their individual plans.
+It is our goal to empower, motivate and assist our neighbors in the direction of fulfilling their goals to be self-sufficient.